About the Drama Course

 These notes and conditions are subject to change from time to time.
 Parents will be notified in writing in advance of any such changes.
 On accepting a place, parents will receive a Handbook which details Junior Guildhall’s procedures and policies.

-Late applications will often be considered.
+Late applications will generally be considered if spaces are available.
 However, there may be a delay in arranging an audition date.
-We do try to hear all applications but cannot guarantee a place even if the student is at the entry level required.
+We do try to hear all applications but cannot guarantee a place even if the student is of our entry level.
 In such cases, students may be placed on a reserve list.